 Yep — even non-Korean skincare bands have hopped aboard the snail slime wagon.
 In mid-2017, Volition Beauty debuted their Beauty Helix AM/PM Eye Gel, $52, which was met with enthusiastic applause.
 Its hero ingredient is snail mucin, and the formulation helps to depuff, hydrate, and blur the undereye area.
 It works beautifully under makeup or on bare skin before bed.

 Have questions on snail slime?
-We’re here to help you escarglow!
+We’re here to help get your glow on!
 Ask us anything in the comments below, or feel free to share your experience with the ingredient.